top of page

 Indoor Air Quality and Cognitive Function

-Structural Disrepair and Chronic Stress Response
+Structural Housing Inequities and Chronic Stress

 Scholarly review of how structural housing deficiencies trigger chronic physiological stress responses in vulnerable populations.